kubeshop/testkube/docs/docs/articles/creating-tests.md

 ### Changing the Default Job Template Used for Test Execution

 You can always create your own custom executor with its own job template definition used for test execution.
 But sometimes you just need to adjust an existing job template of a standard Testkube executor with a few parameters.
-In this case you can use additional parameter `--job-template` when you create or run the test:
+In this case you can use the additional parameter `--job-template` when you create or run the test:

 ```sh
 testkube create test --git-branch main --git-uri https://github.com/kubeshop/testkube-example-cypress-project.git --git-path "cypress" --name template-test --type cypress/project --job-template job.yaml